-In the second quarter of FY 2020-21, there were 1,727 residential building permits finalized which enabled housing occupancy and affordable housing dwelling units.
-In addition, one interim housing project was finalized which will be providing 85 beds.
+By the end of the second quarter of FY 2020-21, there were 1,581 residential building permits finalized which enabled housing occupancy and affordable housing dwelling units.
+This includes one affordable housing project that was completed, enabling occupancy of 39 dwelling units.